guolu-home/guolu-home.github.io/cvpr21-tutorial.md

 ### Tutorial Outline

 1. Standard Activities of learning based Image and Video Compression

-   a) Brief introduction to standards involving learning based image and video compression..
+   a) Brief introduction to standards involving learning based image and video compression.

    b) Latest progress on learning based image and video coding tools in various standards.

    c) Discussion and Benchmark Results

 2. End-to-end Learning based Image and Video Compression